Tag: 1968 Pueblo Abduction

 Treating the Rescued Hostages from the USS Pueblo

-Marian recalls a notable experience while serving her second tour of duty in Korea.
-Upon their release by the North Koreans, she was one of the nurses that cared for the hostages of the USS Pueblo on Christmas Eve 1968.
-She and her fellow nurses gave each of them physical examinations, treatment if needed, and fed them a Christmas dinner.
+Marian Setter recalls a notable experience while serving her second tour of duty in Korea.
+She explains that upon their release by the North Koreans, she was one of the nurses that cared for the hostages of the USS Pueblo on Christmas Eve 1968.
+She remembers how she and her fellow nurses gave each of them physical examinations, treatment if needed, and fed them a Christmas dinner.